cr/MacCaseSensitiveConversion/README.md

  3. Flip the backups's case-sensitivity flag
  4. Restore from the manipulated backup

-This how-to is kept deliberately vague in areas that are sencond nature to Linux geeks.
+This how-to is kept deliberately vague in areas that are second nature to Linux geeks.
 If you have a hard time filling in the detail, you might want to get help from a good friend for this endeavor anyway.